 Imagine that a community member on your customer support team has a question about a new product feature.
 They want to ask the question in the knowledge sharing community so that they can crowdsource a quick answer, but an admin has to approve the question before it goes live.
 The admin takes over 24 hours to approve their question, and in that time, the customer support rep tracks down a product manager and asks the question in person.

-If a community member can’t get the information they need in a timely manner, they’re not going to keep coming back.
+If a community member can’t get the information they need in a timely manner, they’re not going to keep coming back to the platform.
 And when community members start jumping ship, your platform isn’t going to contain the wealth of company knowledge that it should.

-So go ahead: as long as there aren’t security concerns, try letting your community members post without going through an approval process.
+So go ahead: as long as there aren’t security concerns, make it as easy as possible for your community members to start posting.
 It will allow members to share information more efficiently, and it will show that you trust your community to decide what should be shared.